alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Monitor the command-line flags, especially when you use these flags to enable and disable features of the service.
 - If configuration data is pushed to your service dynamically, monitor the version of this dynamic configuration.

-When you’re trying to correlate an outage with a rollout, it’s much easier to look at a graph/dashboard linked from your alert than to trawl through your CI/CD (continuous integration/continuous delivery) system logs after the fact.
+When you're trying to correlate an outage with a rollout, it's much easier to look at a graph/dashboard linked from your alert than to trawl through your CI/CD (continuous integration/continuous delivery) system logs after the fact.

 ## Status of Served Traffic

-For HTTP traffic, monitor all response codes, even if they don’t provide enough signal for alerting, because some can be triggered by incorrect client behavior.
+For HTTP traffic, monitor all response codes, even if they don't provide enough signal for alerting, because some can be triggered by incorrect client behavior.

 If you apply rate limits or quota limits to your users, monitor aggregates of how many requests were denied due to lack of quota.